Position Statement

 Veterinarians are mandated to report when there are reasonable grounds to believe that an animal is being abused, being subject to undue physical or psychological hardship, privation or neglect, including by participating in fights with other animals, or is being trained to fight another animal to a provincial animal welfare inspector (Provincial Animal Welfare Services Act, 2019, S.O.
 2019, c.
 13, s 14).

-Making a professional judgement of abuse, physical or psychological hardship, privation or neglect of an animal(s) is challenging.
+Making a professional judgement of abuse, physical or psychological hardship, privation or neglect of an animal(s) or group of animals is challenging.
 No single indicator is often sufficient to enable a veterinarian to establish reasonable grounds to believe that an animal is suffering from abuse or neglect.
-Reasonable grounds arise from first-hand information and/or detailed reports, and refers to the facts or circumstances which would cause a person of ordinary and prudent judgment to have a strong belief beyond a weakly substantiated suspicion, but less than a certainty.1 The College further interprets reasonable grounds to include information acquired during the veterinarian’s assessment of the animal or herd and/or discussion with the owner/custodian/caregiver that could lead him/her to suspect abuse, physical or psychological hardship, privation or neglect.
+Reasonable grounds arise from first-hand information and/or detailed reports, and refers to the facts or circumstances which would cause a person of ordinary and prudent judgment to have a strong belief beyond a weakly substantiated suspicion, but less than a certainty.1 The College further interprets reasonable grounds to include information acquired during the veterinarian’s assessment of the animal or herd and/or discussion with the owner/custodian/caregiver that could lead them to suspect abuse, physical or psychological hardship, privation or neglect.

 Regulation 1093 does not expressly require that veterinarians release confidential information about clients and/or animals in cases of suspected abuse.
 However, the Regulation permits veterinarians to release information concerning a client, an animal, or any professional service performed for an animal, to any person other than the client or another member treating the animal when required or authorized to do so by law, which is inclusive of appropriate release to a provincial animal welfare inspector.